bytesandbalance/Rust-Data-Slides/chapter1/slidev/slides.md

 theme: dracula
 ---

-# Fetching Earthquake Data with Rust
+# Fetching Earthquake Data with Rust <span class="fragment fade-in-then-out"></span>

 ---
 layout: default
 ---

-# Introduction

 Rust makes it easy to fetch and work with data from external APIs.
 In this tutorial, we'll build a simple tool to get earthquake data from the USGS (United States Geological Survey) API.

 We'll use:

-- **Traits** to define a flexible interface for fetching data from different sources.
+- **Traits** <span class="fragment highlight-red"></span> to define a flexible interface for fetching data from different sources.
-- **Structs** to model the earthquake data and our data source.
+- **Structs** <span class="fragment highlight-green"></span> to model the earthquake data and our data source.
-- **The `reqwest` library** to handle the network requests.
+- **The `reqwest` library** <span class="fragment slide-up"></span> to handle the network requests.

-By the end, you'll have a solid foundation for building your own data-fetching applications in Rust.
+<div v-click> By the end, you'll have a solid foundation for building your own data-fetching applications in Rust. </div>

 ---